 We have covered the benefits that token holders receive via NFT farming, now, let’s examine how project development teams can benefit.
 For project developers, there are many distinct benefits offered that they will not receive through traditional staking mechanisms.
 For one, the project does not have to further dilute its token supply by giving away high yields to stakers.
 Although this is still an option, as the native tokens can be packaged into an NFT to make them earnable by users, projects have the option to utilize these tokens previously designated for staking rewards for other causes.

 Another major factor is the ability of project developers to lock up the liquidity of their native tokens.
-When a user is staking tokens in a NFT farm, the tokens are put to use, and therefore can not be traded.
+When a user is staking tokens in an NFT farm, the tokens are put to use and therefore can not be traded.
 This allows for sell-side pressure to be reduced as long as users are staking to earn NFTs, putting projects in a stronger position regarding token pricing and demand.
-If demand for a token is constant, but the supply is lowered because circulating tokens are locked up in a NFT farm, this should theoretically benefit the token’s price.
+If demand for a token is constant, but the supply is lowered because circulating tokens are locked up in an NFT farm, this should theoretically benefit the token’s price.